 This memorial exhibit, curated by Nina Cordaro, is a tribute to her cousin Christina Koutsoukos.
 Christina was a budding young photographer when she was killed in an automobile accident at the age of 18.
 Her dreams and creative vision live on through her photos, which are on exhibit, alongside works of art by some of her talented friends.
 On several dates, photos will be sold to raise money for a charity in Haiti that Christina supported.

 Color, Community and Connection, October 1 – November 19, 2016

 Works of art by Maryland Colorists created in Sandy Spring of local scenery, residents, and artifacts in the museum’s collection.
 The artists presented a vision of continuously pursuing the expression of light’s myriad effects and how it illuminates the world around us.
-Whether a dark moody interior, the somber light key of a grey day landscape, an atmospheric high key composition, or the saturated effect of a juicy ripe fruit under the bright summer sun, every subtle nuance was explored in this exhibition.
 From landscapes and figurative works painted around Sandy Spring to still life paintings of artifacts in the Museum’s collections and plein-air portraiture of Sandy-Springers, viewers connected with the vibrancy that is Sandy Spring.
 Maryland Colorists: Michele del Pilar, Melissa Gryder, Abigail McBride, Nancy McCarra, Sarah Wardell, and Andree Tullier.